ublue-os/bazzite/README.md

     - 32GB RAM mod your Steam Deck?
 Enjoy double the maximum VRAM amount, automatically applied. <sup><sub>(Can you share your soldering skills?)</sub></sup>
 - Steam Deck hardware-specific services can be disabled by running `ujust disable-bios-updates` and `ujust disable-firmware-updates` in the terminal.
 These are automatically disabled on non-Deck hardware, and on Decks with DeckHD displays or 32GB RAM mods.
 - More information can be found [here](https://docs.bazzite.gg/Handheld_and_HTPC_edition/Steam_Gaming_Mode/) on the Bazzite Steam Deck images.

-> [!WARNING]
-> **Due to an upstream bug, Bazzite cannot be used on Steam Decks with 64GB eMMC storage at this time.
-Upgrading the storage resolves the issue.**

 > [!IMPORTANT]
 > **ISOs can be downloaded from our [website](https://download.bazzite.gg), and a helpful install guide can be found [here](https://docs.bazzite.gg/General/Installation_Guide/).**